Mixed Reality in Education: boosting students’ learning experience

-MR enhance the collaboration among students, teachers and external educators, offering the possibility to work remotely together.
-Let’s imagine an artist inviting a class in his studio for a special workshop, a curator guiding thousand of children around a museum, or an actor leading a master class in real time with students from all over the world, making them collaborate on a common theater piece.
+Mixed Reality in Education enhances the collaboration among students, teachers and external educators, offering the possibility to work remotely together.
+Let’s imagine an artist inviting a class in his studio for a special workshop, a curator guiding thousands of children around a museum, or an actor leading a master class in real time with students from all over the world, making them collaborate on a common theatre piece.

 Benefits of Mixed Reality in the classroom

-Mixed Reality gives professional educators new innovative possibilities to explore with learners thanks to its features:
+Mixed Reality in Education gives professional educators new innovative possibilities to explore with learners thanks to its features:

-- Engaging: direct experience generate an effective way to captivate those students who struggle, or it can just provide another opportunity to boost the engagement during lessons at school.
+- Engaging: direct experience generates an effective way to captivate those students who struggle, or it can just provide another opportunity to boost the engagement during lessons at school.

-- Universal: regardless of social, economic or geographic disparities, MR at school brings together people and encourage human interaction.
+- Universal: regardless of social, economic or geographic disparities, MR at school brings together people and encourages human interaction.

 - All-purpose: as said before, Mixed Reality can be used to teach any topic, because it is easier to see and hear something instead of having it explained, above all with abstract concepts.

-- Faraway worlds: using MR devices, students and teachers can go back in time, interacting with objects, animals or human beings that are no longer existing: dinosaurs and primitives get a new, more realistic image in learners’ minds.
+- Faraway worlds: using Mixed Reality devices, students and teachers can go back in time, interacting with objects, animals or human beings that are no longer existing: dinosaurs and primitives get a new, more realistic image in learners’ minds.

 Acer Windows Mixed Reality Solution

-Based on the Windows MR application platform, Acer Mixed Reality Headset will blend real-world and virtual content to create compelling interactive experiences.
+Based on the Windows Mixed Reality application platform, Acer Mixed Reality Headset will blend real-world and virtual content to create compelling interactive experiences.
 It works right out of the box and no room setup is required.